1. A4 sheets of mixed, brightly coloured, soft

 Work for the Children

-All the very sticky hands shall need to be well washed!
+All the very sticky hands will need to be washed!

 There may be a few tears, if something goes awry, and a child decides his or her work is a disaster!
 Be reassuring and encouraging - you will always be able to salvage some of the work, at the very least.
 Say that when you were making this Style in preparation for the Exercise, you did not find it too easy either.